 Social History Museum

-The range of objects in the collection is vast, only a part of which we have room to display.
-The overwhelming majority of which have been donated to the museum.
-There is everything from small personal objects, such as the ‘Acorn’ nutmeg grater in the Domestic Items Cabinet to a large collection of clogs showing the development of an important local industry.
+The range of objects in the collection is vast and the overwhelming majority of items have been kindly donated to the museum.
+Limits on space mean that we can only display a small percentage of our collection at any one time, but the display are changed regularly.
+We have everything from small personal objects, such as the ‘Acorn’ nutmeg grater in the Domestic Items Cabinet, to a large collection of clogs showing the development of an important local industry.
 Incredibly, Rossendale still has one active clog maker!

-There are relics from the Boer War, and the first world war and the second world wars.
-Including, diaries, postcards, letters, medals, ration books and kit.
+There are relics from the Boer War, and the First and Second World Wars including, diaries, postcards, letters, medals, ration books and kit.

 There is a cabinet of childhood that has items both made and used by local children.
 You can see, clothes, games, samplers, copy books, and school photographs.